 Our newest courses:

-- All of our monthly update courses are available online, including October 2018 (and CJ and I just recorded November and we’ll have that available shortly).
+- All of our monthly update courses are available online.
 Just listen to the 25 minute podcast, take the 10 question quiz and download the certificate as proof of your up-to-date-ness.

-- We have published our massive new Introduction to immigration, asylum, nationality and EU law course suitable for new starters, students and OISC Level 1 advisers.
+- Massive new Introduction to immigration, asylum, nationality and EU law course suitable for new starters, students and OISC Level 1 advisers.
 With questions spread throughout and three separate mock exam papers at the end it is a great way to learn and revise.

-- We have a huge new advanced deportation course now available worth 4 CPD.
+- New advanced deportation course now available worth 4 CPD.
 We cover the various statutes, rules, case law, Article 8, out of country appeals, revocation, practice tips and optional deep dive analysis tying together statutory provisions and relevant case law.

 - We’ve set up a new introductory level course on the UK asylum process, explaining how a person claims asylum and then what happens to them during the asylum process.